Aleksandir/micro_projects/README.md

 They are ordered by difficulty using the Fibonacci sequence so that I can easily pick a project to work on based on how much time I have.
 As I complete projects, I will remove them from the table.

+If you wish to run any of the projects, you will need to install the required libraries.
+You can do this by running `pip install -r requirements.txt` in the root directory of this repo.
+Please note that requirements.txt is quite large due to it including all the libraries I have used in all the projects.
+If you wish to only install the libraries for a specific project, you can find the required libraries based on the imports at the top of the file. if the file is multi-file, I'll have a requirements.txt in the folder.

 **Project ideas** - https://www.datacamp.com/blog/60-python-projects-for-all-levels-expertise

 **precentral map generation** - https://medium.com/inspired-to-program-%E3%85%82-%D9%88-%CC%91%CC%91/procedural-generation-in-python-7b75127b2f74